-- (1) Member States and the Union are to work towards developing a coordinated strategy for employment and particularly for promoting a skilled, trained and adaptable workforce, as well as labour markets that are future-oriented and responsive to economic change, with a view to achieving the objectives of full employment and social progress, balanced growth, a high level of protection and improvement of the quality of the environment laid down in Article 3 of the Treaty on European Union (TEU).
-Member States are to regard promoting employment as a matter of common concern and are to coordinate their action in that respect within the Council, taking into account national practices related to the responsibilities of management and labour. - (2) The Union is to combat social exclusion and discrimination, and promote social justice and protection, equality between women and men, solidarity between generations and the protection of the rights of the child as laid down in Article 3 TEU.
+- (1) Member States and the Union are to work towards developing a coordinated strategy for employment and in particular for the promotion of a skilled, trained and adaptable workforce, as well as labour markets that are future-oriented and responsive to economic change, with a view to achieving the objectives of full employment and social progress, balanced growth, a high level of protection and improvement of the quality of the environment laid down in Article 3 of the Treaty on European Union (TEU).
+Member States are to regard promoting employment as a matter of common concern and are to coordinate their action in that respect within the Council, taking into account national practices related to the responsibilities of management and labour. - (2) The Union is to combat social exclusion and discrimination, and to promote social justice and protection, equality between women and men, solidarity between generations and the protection of the rights of the child as laid down in Article 3 TEU.
 In defining and implementing its policies and activities, the Union is to take into account requirements linked to the promotion of a high level of employment, the guarantee of adequate social protection, the fight against poverty and social exclusion, a high level of education and training and protection of human health as laid down in Article 9 of the Treaty on the Functioning of the European Union (TFEU). - (3) In accordance with the TFEU, the Union has developed and implemented policy coordination instruments for economic and employment policies.
-As part of those instruments, the guidelines for the employment policies of the Member States (the 'Guidelines') set out in the Annex to Decision (EU) 2022/2296 (4), together with the
+As part of those instruments, the guidelines for the employment policies of the Member States (the 'Guidelines') set out in the Annex to this Decision (EU), together with the broad guidelines for the economic policies of the Member States and of the Union set out in

-1 Opinion of PM DATE 2023 (not yet published in the Official Journal).
+Opinion of the DATE 2024 (not yet published in the Official Journal).

-2 Opinion of PM DATE 2023 (not yet published in the Official Journal).
+Opinion of tbd DATE 2024 (not yet published in the Official Journal).

-3 Opinion of PM DATE 2023 (not yet published in the Official Journal).
+Opinion of tbd DATE 2024 (not yet published in the Official Journal).